 “Canada, the most affluent of countries, operates on a depletion economy which leaves destruction in its wake.
 Your people are driven by a terrible sense of deficiency.
 When the last tree is cut, the last fish is caught, and the last river is polluted; when to breathe the air is sickening, you will realize, too late, that wealth is not in bank accounts and that you can’t eat money.”
 Canadian filmmaker of Abenaki descent, Alanis Obomsawin said this to Ted Poole in an interview for his book, Who is the Chairman of This Meeting? : A Collection of Essays (1972) in the chapter “Conversations with North American Indians.”
 While this insightful quote has proliferated, it doesn’t seem that several decades later, the ruling class and industrial parasites of the world have taken this to heart.

 With the election of Trump and his climate-denying Klan cabinet, the waves of legislation and executive orders targeting the EPA, the Clean Water Rule, the Stream Protection Rule, and other crucial environmental regulations, the UK’s similar regression deeper into fascism and ecocidal, anti-science, religious fanaticism with the election of Theresa May and the rise of the Neo-Nazi UK Independence Party and UK politicians like Nigel Farage, as well the rise of France’s National Front led by Marine Le Pen, the state of the world and all of its creatures and ecosystems is palpably bleak.
 2016 was the hottest year ever recorded (16 of the 17 hottest years recorded have occurred since 2000) and C02 levels are higher than they have been in 3 million years.
-Coastal cities around the world are flooding from the melting of the ice caps (which are projected to soon disappear by some scientistsi) Greenland’s ice sheets and valley glaciers.
+Coastal cities around the world are flooding from the melting of the ice caps, (which are projected to soon disappear by some scientists for the first time in 100,000 years) Greenland’s ice sheets, and valley glaciers.
 Coral bleaching, eutrophication, plastic waste, radiation from nuclear power plants, and rising water temperatures are devastating marine life.
 Extreme weather events like hurricanes, droughts, forest fires, and flooding are on the rise.
 Parasites and diseases that thrive on increased moisture and heat are proliferating too from the increase in warm moisture in the atmosphere.
 And the human made Great Pacific garbage patch that weighs 7 million tons and is twice the size of Texas is growing with little efforts to halt its development.
-Outside of the patch a total of 250 million tons of plastic waste currently pollute our oceans.
+About 8 million more metric tons of plastic waste enter our oceans every year according to a study conducted in 2015.
 Half of the world’s species have been killed off by humans in what is called the Holocene extinction event and the WWF and Zoological Society of London have projected that if human activities continue as they are, we will lose 2/3 of the world’s species by 2020.
 Our waterways are being poisoned by pipeline leaks, industrial waste, litter, radioactive waste, chemicals, mining tailings, and runoff from massive, unsustainable, conventional farms.
 Water-tables are being poisoned by fracking, mining, and drilling.
 Our food is being poisoned with synthetic pesticides, insecticides, and GMOs, and our air has never been so polluted.
 Meanwhile, our politicians scream “drill baby drill!”
 Even under self-described “environmentalist” democrats like Obama, there was more oil exploration and drilling than ever before in history.
 Polticians remain obsessed with “jobs” and “the economy” when both will be useless if there is no clean air to breathe, clean water to drink, or healthy food to eat.

 We are far from the most important thing on Earth, yet explaining the danger to us inherent in our activities seems to be the only way to get through to most.
 The majority of the world has become cold, cruel, short-sighted, and stupid.
 We destroy land and pollute water and air for money because we see the world as our dumping ground.
 We selfishly recognize our own mortality but don’t seem to recognize or care about the mortality of Earth and that we are destroying it.
 We use our own mortality in an attempt to justify ecocide.
 The insane argue “Well, I’m going to die anyway.
 What does it matter what or who I pollute and kill?”
 No one knows what, if anything, comes after life.
 This is no reason to destroy Earth.
 Why not better it so that future generations don’t have to suffer in the same Orwellian ways we do?
 Why not preserve the beauty of the world simply because it is worth preserving and because out of the billions of observable galaxies, Earth is the only known planet with life?